 On the one hand, certain currencies are official currencies both in the issuing countries and in other territories.
 In this way, it is the exchange values on which most of the transactions recognized by the internal market of each country are sustained.
 This explains why, with its currency, current commercial exchanges are carried out day by day.

-On the other hand, in those large transactions of international goods or services, the currency in which certain agreements are closed involves an extra expense or savings for both buyers and sellers.
+On the other hand, in those large international goods or services transactions, the currency in which certain agreements are closed involves extra expense or savings for both buyers and sellers.
 This determines that the operation is beneficial for some and not for others, as well as that it fulfills the function of giving security to certain economies over others.

 And finally, there is the world currency market itself, in which the currencies themselves become investment goods.
-With a few exceptions, this is the case because the value of currencies is always subject to market movements and laws, taking into account supply and demand.
-This is the way in which the value of a currency can oscillate in the same way as any market value, causing profits or losses to investors.
+This is the case with a few exceptions because the value of currencies is always subject to market movements and laws, taking into account supply and demand.
+This is how the value of a currency can oscillate in the same way as any market value, causing profits or losses to investors.

 The world's strongest currencies

 There are many currencies, but the world's currencies and their value are those that have earned their place thanks to the economic strength of the issuing countries.
 Those that do not fall within that classification have not achieved it for various reasons such as their strategic vision in the world of international trade, or its stability as defensive security in times of financial instability.
 This is a selection of the world's strongest currencies:

 The U.S. dollar is the most widely traded currency worldwide.
 The dollar was created in 1972 and used by many states, mostly as a reserve currency.
 Ecuador, El Salvador, Panama, East Timor, Zimbabwe, and others all use the dollar as their official currency and means of payment.

 The euro, being the youngest currency of the creation in this list, is the one that constitutes, in terms of turnover, the second most important currency of reserve, after the dollar.
 It has been in circulation since 2002, and today it is the official currency of 19 European states.